ThinBASIC/module_core/README.md

-# module_core
+# Module core
-Includes required for thinBasic module development in PowerBASIC
+Includes required for thinBasic module development in PowerBASIC.